zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/cloud-stacks/minimal-gcp-stack.md

 # Quickly setting up a minimal Stack on GCP

+This page will serve as a simple guide to quickly set up a minimal stack on gcp.

 1) Choose a GCP project
 In the Google Cloud console, on the project selector page, select or [create a Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

 {% hint style="info" %}
-f you don't plan to keep the resources that you create in this procedure, create a project instead of selecting an existing project.
+If you don't plan to keep the resources that you create in this procedure, create a project instead of selecting an existing project.
 After you finish these steps, you can delete the project, removing all resources associated with the project.